Rutuja177/Webtech-Wizards/README.md

 Coursework(Fall 2021) include 8 Projects

-Assignments are coded and tested in python3.9.7 on MacBook Air (M1, 2020) Monterey.

-Its highly recommended that you should use this codes for reference and use necessary functionalities as per your need.
+It is strongly advised that you utilize these codes as a guide and make use of the relevant functionalities as needed.

-Please note this code is not best, it is what I can implement within given timeframe, can be improve.
+Please be aware that this code could be improved and is only the best I could implement in the time available.

 Feel free to contact for doubts on above mail.